keatchong/GettingDataAndCleaningData/README.md

 5. Check output tidy_data.txt at working directory (the file will be overwritten each time step 4 is run)

 # High Level View Of The Script
 The script is single file script which containing the codes to carry out all the needed steps with no other embedded functions.
-While the script is commented appropriately at right place to aid understanding, it would be beneficial to have the high level structure in mind
+While the script is commented appropriately at right place to aid understanding, it would be beneficial to have the high level pseudocode in mind